Wawrzynn/calculator/README.md

 ## Developing

 ### Built With
-Project is build with React, Vite and Jest.
+Project is build with React, Vite, TailwindCSS and Jest.

 ### Prerequisites
 To run the project LTS version of [node](https://nodejs.org/en) is required.